TokenTeam/iwut-smartclass-frontend/README.md

 Parameters:

 - `date`: Date of the course review.
-- `courseName`: URL Encoded name of the course.
+- `course`: URL Encoded name of the course.

 ## Project Setup